Simranjeet7860/Daily-Diary/README.md

 -- Linux, Apache, Mysql & Mariadb , php.

-## :arrow_right: *DAY 2 (13/07/2022)*
+:arrow_right: **Date : 13-JULY-2022**

 - Today I started working on learning about LAMP.
 - I go through the documentation https://www.javatpoint.com/what-is-lamp.

 ### What I learn Today:-

-Linux: Linux started in 1991.
+- Linux: Linux started in 1991.
 It sets the foundation for the stack model.
 All other layers are run on top of this layer.
   It is an open-source and free operating system.
 It is endured partly because it's flexible, and other operating systems are harder to configure.

-Apache: The second layer consists of web server software, typically Apache Web Server.
+- Apache: The second layer consists of web server software, typically Apache Web Server.
 This layer resides on top of the Linux layer.
   Apache HTTP Server is a free web server software package made available under an open-source license.
 It used to be known as Apache Web Server when it     was created in 1995.

-MySQL: MySQL is a relational database management system used to store application data.
+- MySQL: MySQL is a relational database management system used to store application data.
 It is an open-source and keeps all the data in a format that       can easily be queried with the SQL language.

-PHP: The scripting layer consists of PHP and other similar web programming languages.
+- PHP: The scripting layer consists of PHP and other similar web programming languages.
   The PHP open-source scripting language works with Apache to create dynamic web pages.
 We cannot use HTML to perform dynamic processes such as pulling       data out of a database.

-## :arrow_right: *DAY 3 (14/07/2022)*
+:arrow_right: **Date : 14-JULY-2022**

 - Today I learn a lot of stuff related to linux, different operating systems.